cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 - Click on the **Commit changes...** button.
 - A pop-up will appear.
 Update the **Commit message** or leave as-is:
-    - When you make more substantive edits, you will want to leave descriptive commit messages.
-    - Descriptive commit messages help with version control.
+    - When you make more substantive edits, you will want to leave descriptive commit messages for help with version control.
 - Press the **Commit changes** button.
 - Then click on the repo link to return to your repo's homepage.

-### *Gitting* Started
+## *Gitting* Started

-`git` is already installed on your Linux virtual machines.
+`git` is already installed on your Linux virtual machines!
-To get started using it, we will need to connect to our virtual machines and run some commands to configure `git` to work with GitHub.

-#### Git Configuration
+### Git Configuration

-To get started, connect to your remote server and run the following commands.
+First, connect to your remote server and run the commands below to begin configuring `git`.
-Note the quotes around the name but not around the **github_username** or **email address**.
+Note the quotes around the **Your Name** command but not around the **github_username** or **email address** commands.
 Replace your name and email address with the name and email address you used for your GitHub accounts.
 Run these commands separately: